Hi, I'm Amy and I'm So Glad You're Here

 In 2015 I decided that it was time to take a risk and start my own private practice.
 This has proven to be one of the most challenging, and rewarding steps in my social work career.

-I am also a mother of two with an infant and toddler.
+I am also a mother of three young children.
 I have personal experience with perinatal anxiety and depression so I have a special interest in working with pregnant and postpartum moms.

 Perinatal Mood and Anxiety Disorders are treatable.
 As a counselor, I have worked with many moms who have felt hopeless, confused, and afraid.
 I have seen moms recover from these illnesses, and I can assure you that there is hope and you can survive.
 See my Perinatal Mood and Anxiety Disorders page for more information.